gradle/gradle/design-docs/done/tooling-api-improvements.md

 ## Story: Expose the publications of a project (DONE)

-This story allows an IDE to map dependencies between different Gradle builds and and between Gradle and non-Gradle builds.
+This story allows an IDE to map dependencies between different Gradle builds and between Gradle and non-Gradle builds.
 For incoming dependencies, the Gradle coordinates of a given library are already exposed through `ExternalDependency`.
 This story exposes the outgoing publications of a Gradle project.